nwchemgit/nwchem-wiki/TCE.md

 option should be used(there are two a1 unoccupied orbitals with energies less than 0.16).

-For the IP-EOMCCSD case the "set tce:maxeorb" option works in a similar way.
+For the IP-EOMCCSD case the `set tce:maxeorb` option works in a similar way.
 For example if one is looks for 1 IP-EOMCCSD root of a1 symmetry ,

 ```